 2.6 Amplification of Propeller Domains of the Kelch13 Gene

-Samples with appreciable genomic DNA concentration were further processed for amplification of DNA fragments (849 nucleotides base pair) containing validated and candidates mutation of pfkelch13 gene using nested PCR protocol (Ariey et al., 2013).
+Samples with appreciable genomic DNA concentration were further processed for amplification of DNA fragments (849 nucleotides base pair) containing validated and candidates’ mutation of pfkelch13 gene using nested PCR protocol (Ariey et al., 2013).
 Published primers kelch-out-F (5CGGAGTGACCAAATCTGGGA3) and kelch-out- R (5GGGAATCTGGTGGTAACAG3) were used in the nest 1 reaction. kelch-IN-F (5 GCCTTGTTGAAAGAAGCAGA 3) and kelch-IN- R (5 GCCAAGCTGCCATTCATTTG 3) were used in the nest 2 reaction.
 The first step PCR was carried out in a 12.5μL final volume comprised of 1.25μl PCR buffer, 0.25 ul dNTPs, 0.13ul taq polymerase, 2.0μl genomic DNA, 0.43μL each of forward and reverse primers and 8.1ul nuclease free water.
 The cycling condition were 950c for 1mins followed by 35 cycles of 950C for 20sec, followed 570C for 1.5min and by a final extension at 600C for 5mins.
 The nested PCR was carried out in a final volume of 25μl comprised of 4μL of the genomic DNA, 2.5 μl PCR buffer, 0.26μl taq polymerase, 0.85μL each of forward and reverse primers and 16.2 μl of sterile water.
 Amplification was carried out using the following conditions: initial denaturation at 95 °C for 1 min, followed by 35 cycles each of 20 sec at 95°C (denaturation), 20 sec at 57 °C (primer annealing), 1 min at 60 °C (extension) was followed with a 3 min final extension at 60 °C. PCR products were separated in a 2% agarose gel stained with pEqGREEN and examined for bands.

 2.7 DNA purification and sequencing

 Successful PCR products showing single band in gel were purified using QIAquick® PCR Purification Kit (QIAGEN, Hilden, Germany) and DNA eluted in 30μl of nuclease-free water.
 The purified products were sent to Inqava for sequencing using Sangers approach.
-Isolates that shows multiple bands and/or those that could not be amplified were not sent for sequencing and this reduced the number of isolates.
-The sequence chromatogaram were manually examined using bioedit (Bioedit sequence alignment V.7.0.5..3) Aligned using CLC sequence viewer alongside reference pfk13 3d7 sequence (gene bank accession No pf3d7 1343700) to detect mutations in form of single nucleotide polymorphism (SNP).
+Isolates that show multiple bands and/or those that could not be amplified were not sent for sequencing and this reduced the number of isolates.
+The sequence chromatogaram were manually examined using bioedit (Bioedit sequence alignment V.7.0.
+5.3) Aligned using CLC sequence viewer alongside reference pfk13 3d7 sequence (gene bank accession No pf3d7 1343700) to detect mutations in form of single nucleotide polymorphism (SNP).
 Genetic parameters such as haplotype diversity, number of SNPs, and Tajma’s D (TD) to test the hypothesis of neutral molecular evolution were determined with the aid of Omega 6 and Dnasp 5.1.0.

 3. results and discussion